koii-network/docs/develop/rpcapi/http/getversion.md

 # getVersion RPC Method
-Returns the current Solana version running on the node
+Returns the current Koii version running on the node

 ### Parameters [#](#parameters)